ethanputt/it3038c-scripts/labs/README.md

 # Lab 7 Excel Plugin

-Here is how you can run can create Excel data without using excel!
+Here is how you can create Excel data and visualizations without using excel!

 First, lets install the Module we are going to need

 ```powershell
 Install-Module -Name ImportExcel
 ```
 Next lets think about what kind of data we would like to use.
-For thix example I am going to use Student Grades in a class.
+For this example I am going to use Student Grades in a class.

 ```powershell
 $data = ConvertFrom-Csv @"